 All these results come with large caveats.
-First, the study is small: there are only 20 demographically similar participants.
-Second, there is high variability in subjects' responses across scenes, across filters, and particularly across the levels tested.
+First, there is high variability in subjects' responses across scenes, across filters, and particularly across the levels tested.
 We believe that no single level of filtration can guarantee privacy safeguards in all cases for all people.
-Third, the size of objects within a scene can affect how people view it.
-Our scenes were mostly mediumrange to far shots.
+Second, the size of objects within a scene can affect how people view it.
+Our scenes were mostly medium-range to far shots.
 If people position their cameras so that certain objects appear large, they will likely be more identifiable.
-Fourth, people's willingness to expose themselves to others will depend greatly on where their camera is situated.
+Third, people's willingness to expose themselves to others will depend greatly on where their camera is situated.
 For example, people will be more sensitive to privacy concerns if they are being viewed in their casual home office (where other members of the family may enter in various states of undress) than in a public work office.
-Fifth, we recognize that our measures of people and object identification for awareness and subjective ratings for privacy violations are crude ones.
-People's perception of where projecting awareness begins to violate privacy will depend on many other things, such as their relationship with the person on the other side of the video link.
+Fourth, people's perception of where projecting awareness begins to violate privacy will depend on their relationship with the person on the other side of the video link.
 While we believe that many people will be receptive to video links with intimate collaborators-close colleagues, good friends, etc.-only a minority of people would be willing to expose themselves to more distant people (e.g., supervisors) and to the world at large (e.g., where the video can be viewed by anyone on the world wide web).